aukaio/mcash-magento/README.md

 # mCASH plugin for Magento

 ## Background
-This plugin has been developed by Klapp Media AS
+This plugin has been developed by Klapp Media AS as a further development of the original plugin developed by Trollweb Solutions AS

 ## Prerequisites
 You must have a mCASH merchant account to use this plugin.
 Sign up here https://my.mca.sh/mssp/signup/ .